Skip to main content

 Writing and Executing Queries

-• Write SQL in the editor with syntax highlighting
+• Write SQL in the editor with syntax highlighting and table-name auto-completion

 • Query results for SELECT, SHOW, DESCRIBE, and EXPLAIN statements are returned as rows